data-fair/data-fair/doc/pages/install/install.md

 ### Processings

-Processings is a companion service to Data Fair that lets you define and run tasks based on plugins published on npm.
+Processings is a companion service to Data&nbsp;Fair that lets you define and run tasks based on plugins published on npm.
 Look at the new left navigation items (as normal user and as super admin).

 The related changes are:
   - the new services *processings* and *processings-worker*